 Fiona’s work has frequently resulted in favorable settlements prior to trial and jury trials resulting in successful verdicts.
 Representative patent infringement cases involving jury trials include technologies involving:

-- electronic medical record technology, resulting in a jury verdict of non-infringement and invalidity on all asserted claims (RLIS, Inc. v.
-Cerner Corp., S.D.
+- electronic medical record technology, resulting in a jury verdict of non-infringement and invalidity on all asserted claims (RLIS v.
+Cerner, S.D.
 Tex.); and

-- telecommunications hardware, which resulted in a $23-million jury verdict against Samsung, along with favorable settlements from other defendants resulting in licensing fees approaching $70 million (Fractus, S.A. v.
-Samsung Electronics Co., Ltd., E.D.
+- telecommunications hardware, resulting in a $23 million jury verdict against Samsung, along with favorable settlements from other defendants resulting in licensing fees approaching $70 million (Fractus v.
+Samsung Electronics, E.D.
 Tex.).

 In addition to her litigation experience, Fiona has advised clients on patent licensing and sales and provided freedom-to-operate, non-infringement and invalidity opinions.
 She has also handled multiple inter partes reexaminations as well as an inter partes review.

 Before joining the legal profession, Fiona worked as a dancer and choreographer, performing with the Houston Metropolitan Dance Company, Robert Moses's KIN and Psophonia Dance Company.

 Patent War on Two Fronts, Update of the Law CLE, Kansas City, Missouri, June 22, 2017 (with Tanya Chaney and Colman McCarthy).